 Mapping and needs analysis in the churches and community, observing what is already there and noting the gaps.
 Produce documentation on this which will be available for reference.

-Take a lead on behalf of the Methodist circuit and Zion URC on dementia, the elderly and vulnerable adults, their families and carers.
+Take a lead on behalf of the Methodist circuit on dementia, the elderly and vulnerable adults, their families and carers.

 Research and share knowledge of various voluntary and statutory bodies in the area which can resource, raise awareness, train and help the churches to be dementia allies.